MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 List on unobservable side-effect of "write" tests into NextRegs:
 ================================================================

+! this info is now outdated and requires refresh ! (code changes for core 3.1.5)

 $02: zero is written into it, it shouldn't do anything.
 From the docs it is not clear, when reading value should modify, whether the on-reset flags are one-time-read flags,